NEMSLinux/nems-docs/docs/notifications/webhook.rst

 your NEMS Linux server post alerts directly to your company Discord channel.

-To use NEMS Warning Light's webhook feature, simply add your webhook to `NEMS SST <../apps/nems-sst.html>`__.
+To have your NEMS Server notify you via webhook, simply add your webhook to `NEMS SST <../apps/nems-sst.html>`__ and then add notify-by-webhook to both the Host and Service notifications for your contact in NEMS Configurator.

-Webhook functionality requires NEMS Linux 1.5+.
+Webhook functionality was first introduced in NEMS Linux 1.5, but that version was deprecated in favor of notify-by-webhook.
+Therefore, webhook notifications require NEMS Linux 1.7+.
 NEMS only sends webhooks.
 It does not receive them.

 Currently Supported Webhooks: